alexdevero/alex-devero-blog/__drafts__/draft--garbage-collection.md

 ## A quick introduction

 Chances are that you've already heard about this thing called "Garbage collection".
 If not, here is short version.
-JavaScript is a very unique language.
-Unlike other languages, JavaScript is able to automatically allocate memory when it is needed. it can also release that memory when it is not needed anymore.
+JavaScript is a unique language.
+Unlike other languages, JavaScript is able to automatically allocate memory when it is needed.
+It can also release that memory when it is not needed anymore.

 When you create new object, you don't have to use special method to allocate memory for that object.
 When you no longer need that object, you don't have to use another special method to release that memory.
 JavaScript will do this for you.
 It will automatically check if there is a need for memory allocation or memory release.